QuiltMC/rfcs/0002-quilt.mod.json.md

 |--------|----------|
 | Object | False    |

-A collection of `"key": value` pairs, where each key is the type of the entrypoints specified and each values is either a single entrypoint or an array of entrypoints.
+A collection of `key: value` pairs, where each key is the type of the entrypoints specified and each values is either a single entrypoint or an array of entrypoints.
 An entrypoint is an object with the following keys:
 * adapter — Language adapter to use for this entrypoint
 * value — Points to an implementation of the entrypoint.
 Can be in either of the following forms:
     * `my.package.MyClass` — A class to be instantiated and used